EliezerIsrael/p929/README.md

 # p929

-Tools for the [Project 929](http://929.org.il) chapter-a-day reading of Tanach.
+A python module with tools for the [Project 929](http://929.org.il) chapter-a-day reading of Tanach.
 Get the Perek for today, or any other day, and then data and URLs for that Perek.

 (Note - this code is not an official 929 project.)